Supported by Denman Prospect

 While most mid-century homes embraced sloping blocks and split-level design, for quite some time people have favoured level blocks.
 While flat blocks are often cheaper to build on, there is so much than can be gained by considering a sloping block and a split-level design.

 One person who knows plenty about the advantages of split level design is Shannon Battisson, lead Architect and co-founder of The Mill: Architecture + Design.
-She recently sought out a sloping block for her next house build and found the perfect block with mountain views in Stage 2 at Denman Prospect.
+She recently sought out a sloping block for her new home and found the perfect block with mountain views at Denman Prospect.

 “Sloping blocks are fantastic because they force you to take a custom approach — creating a unique design that responds to the block and speaks to the street.
 And good custom design means houses don’t have to be as big as they are now,” says Shannon.